Easily confused with :

 Shikonin (not shown) are red dyes found in both Green Alkanet and in

 Alkanet.
-Both of these are Napthazarins / Napthoquinines.
+Both of these are Naphthazarins / Naphthoquinines.

 The tap root of Alkanet (and Green Alkanet) is thick.
 Alkanet (and Green Alkanet) root extracts are used as purple and burgundy coloured dyes, and as varnishes for fine wood goods such as violins.
 It seems probable that the name 'Alkanet' derives from its use as a blue dye, where the extract from the roots is made blue by an alkali hydroxides (and made crimson again by addition of acids).
 The name 'Anchusa' for some other similar flowers derives from the Greek anchousa meaning 'paint'.

-Dyer's Alkanet (Alkanna tinctoria), although it is in the same family as Green Alkanet (being Boragibaceae) it is not in the same Genus.
+Dyer's Alkanet (Alkanna tinctoria) - which although is in the same family as Green Alkanet (being Boraginaceae) is not in the same Genus.
 Naphthazarin is a purple dye.
 The chemical formula is normally shown as the top diagram, but it exists as a resonance-hybrid, with the Hydrogen atoms being shared alternately (at ultra-high speed) between the two adjacent oxygen moieties (naturally altering their properties as it does so), with consequent sharing of electrons around the fused aromatic rings, leading to a more stable molecule.
 This probably also alters its colour absorption spectrum.

 According to one old source, the red colouring product from alkanet root consists of two separate compounds, one,